sahn93/os-team3-mirror/README.md

 #### Execution time according to # of processes
 hit `./exetime_per_procnum.sh ./fork16 ./trial` on the home directory.

+#### System call permission test
+There are 2 system calls about WRR, that are `get_wrr_weight`, and `set_wrr_weight`.
+`get_wrr_weight` is permitted for every users, but `set_wrr_weight` is restricted to the task owner, and a user can only decrease a task's weight.
+However, root can do anything.

+This test consists of 3 files.
+* `setweight`: Take PID and weight, and set the task's wrr weight.
+* `getweight`: Take PID and take wrr weight of the task.
+* `infloop`: A permanent task.

+First, change current user by typing `su <username>`.
+There are some default users such as `alice`, `bob`.
+Then, run `./infloop`. you can see current running processes and their pid by typing `ps -ef`.
+Test whether our system call works correctly.
+You can `getweight` for every processes, but you can't increase wrr or change other user's processes with `setweigh`.
+Only `root` can do freely.

 ## What we have learned
 Most of all, we learned how to hack the linux scheduler.
 Now we know how to implement a new scheduler class and a run queue that follow a brand new policy.
 We also learned some useful debugging and testing skills.